siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 $$

 Regions of elevated energy density therefore correspond to regions of higher effective refractive index.
-A toroidal energy tube thus creates its own electromagnetic waveguide via total internal reflection.
+A toroidal energy tube creates an electromagnetic waveguide through total internal reflection.

+The same electromagnetic fields that define the object also generate the refractive profile that confines it.

 Let $\xi(s,t)$ describe small transverse perturbations of this self-trapped structure.
 The leading-order effective dynamics yields